There are believers among us that sit quietly to themselves in agony wondering:

 We talk about accountability often within the church.
 And often time’s accountability is misunderstood for judgment.
 But today we want to talk about accountability from a different perspective.

-We want to talk about 8 characteristics of accountability that sets us a apart as one of God’s household.
+We want to talk about 8 characteristics of biblical accountability that sets us apart as one of God’s household.
 This is what makes our family different from the world.